Laksa - unique dish with Persian twist

 Laksa Siglap at Bedok Corner

 My favourite laksa is laksa Siglap at Bedok Corner.
 Siglap is a precinct in the eastern part of Singapore, not that far from Katong.
 Maybe the original stall was from there.
 When I have the chance to go to Penang, Malaysia, asam or Penang laksa is a must have dish there.
-Incidentally the word laksa means noodle in Persian.
-A yummy uniquely local food with a Persian twist perhaps.
+Incidentally the word laksa means noodle or vermicelli in Persian.
+A yummy uniquely local dish with a Persian twist perhaps.

 If you are at Bedok Corner do check out Laksamana stall too as this stall sells different types of laksa such as laksa Singapura (Singapore laksa), laksa Johor and laksa Penang.
 They even have a storyboard to show these different types of laksa at the stall.
 Very educational indeed.
+Many visitors or tourists buy pre-packed laksa paste that they can bring back home as souvenirs to remind them how tasty this dish is.

 Comments